 Most North Korean refugees have never lived under a democratic or capitalist system, except for those previously employed outside of North Korea.
 The lack of access to information, underdeveloped competitive skills, and inexperience make them vulnerable to new environments.
 Language barriers and cultural differences add to the difficulty of assimilation.
-Combined, these factors make seemingly simple tasks overwhelming to the new arriver.
+Combined, these factors make seemingly simple tasks overwhelming to the new arrivals.
 NKinUSA’s resettlement program seeks to close the gap by providing:

 1) Resettlement support

 We work closely with refugees in the early stages of their resettlement.
-We provide guidance on basic needs and skills such as seeking school registration, housing, obtaining basic documents, housing, and job hunting.
+We provide guidance on basic needs and skills such as seeking school registration, housing, obtaining basic documents, and job hunting.
 We also facilitate translation services to those who need document translation and interpreters.

 2) Financial support

 We provide financial support to refugees during the initial settlement period for a reasonable time in which they can demonstrate financial independence.
 We also offer support in instances of unexpected financial difficulties, such as that resulting from illness, accident, or unemployment.